Weber electrodynamics: Lorentz force

+Electromagnetic waves

+For alternating currents and point charges, the different representations of Ampere's force law are not equivalent.
+Maxwell was familiar with Weber's electrodynamics and mentioned it positively.
+Nevertheless, he decided to build his theory on the Biot-Savart law by generalizing it to cases where the conductor loops contain discontinuities.
+The significance of the displacement current becomes clear by studying the field of the electromagnetic force that an accelerated electron would generate on a resting test charge.
+The figures show the field of an electron that is accelerated to 75 percent of the speed of light within 3 nanoseconds.

+In the case of the Weber force, it can be recognized that the initially radial field becomes flattened in the direction of motion.
+This represents an effect that is presently associated with the Lorentz contraction.
+Something similar can also be seen in the field calculated by means of Maxwell's equations.
+In addition, however, a wave front can be recognized here.
+It is also noticeable that in the region of the wave front the force is no longer a central force.
+This effect is known as bremsstrahlung.

+Electromagnetic wave phenomena are therefore not included in Weber electrodynamics.
+For this reason, Weber's electrodynamics is only applicable in applications in which all involved charges move slowly and uniformly.

 Newton's third law in Maxwell and Weber electrodynamics

 In Maxwell electrodynamics, Newton's third law does not hold for particles.
 Instead, particles exert forces on electromagnetic fields, and fields exert forces on particles, but particles do not directly exert forces on other particles.
 Therefore, two nearby particles do not always experience equal and opposite forces.
 Related to this, Maxwell electrodynamics predicts that the laws of conservation of momentum and conservation of angular momentum are valid only if the momentum of particles and the momentum of surrounding electromagnetic fields are taken into account.
 The total momentum of all particles is not necessarily conserved, because the particles may transfer some of their momentum to electromagnetic fields or vice versa.
 The well-known phenomenon of radiation pressure proves that electromagnetic waves are indeed able to "push" on matter.
 See Maxwell stress tensor and Poynting vector for further details.

 The Weber force law is quite different: All particles, regardless of size and mass, will exactly follow Newton's third law.
 Therefore, Weber electrodynamics, unlike Maxwell electrodynamics, has conservation of particle momentum and conservation of particle angular momentum.